General Summer Camp Information

 Make home-grown music, songs, and musical instruments.
 Sing the song of the seed!
 Culminate the week with a “Pop Up Music Festival” created by the campers.

-Celebrate locally grown food by exploring small-scale, sustainable agriculture and the CSA model.
+Celebrate locally grown food by exploring small-scale, sustainable agriculture, and a gift economy.
 Experience the joy of growing food from farm field to plate.
-Harvest and prepare fresh snacks.
+Harvest and prepare farm fresh snacks.
 Learn the farmers favorite go-to recipes.
-Work with a local chef inspired by farm fresh ingredients.
 End the week with a camper-directed “Pop Up Restaurant” on the farm.

 Learn about and care for the animals of the farm and forest.
 Choose a mammal, reptile, amphibian, insect, bird, fish, or microorganism animal spirit guide, and explore how its gifts may change you.
 Make an animal mask, listen to animal stories from the many past and present cultural traditions of Kingston.
 Create a song, dance, costume, or sculpture.
 At Friday's Council of All Beings, share with the group your animal spirit and the work that it inspired.

-Explore each of the four elements – earth, fire, wind, and water – and their special powers.
-Build a model boat, make a windmill, cook and dry with the sun, build an earth stove.
-Taste vegetables grown with earth, water and sun, feed your body and imagination with their powers.
-End the week with a “Make your own wood fired pizza” party.
+Explore each of the four elements – earth, fire, wind, and water – and the special powers each possess.
+Craft a model boat and make a wind catcher, cook and dry with the sun.
+Taste vegetables grown with earth, water and sun, feed your body, spirit and imagination with their powers.
+End the week with a “Make your own farm fresh pizza” party!

-A whole week of plants, pollinating insects, preparing farm snacks, and exploring the work and play of a Seed Song Sustainable Farmer.
-Learn agroecological techniques, help staff a farmstand, sing songs of food and farming, play in the dirt, and participate in all aspects of bringing food from seed and soil to table and market.
+A whole week of plants, pollinating insects, preparing and sharing farm fresh snacks, and exploring the work and play of a Seed Song Sustainable Farmer.
+Learn agroecological techniques, help staff a farmstand, collect eggs in the chicken coop, sing songs of food and farming, work and play in the dirt, and participate in all aspects of bringing food from seed and soil to table and market.
+The week culminates with a camper-run farmers' market for camp families and friends.

 Learn about the wild birds who call the farm home including kestrels, great blue herons and bald eagles.
 Explore our unique relationship with chickens, the world's most common bird.
 Each day we will spend time with the farm flock.
 Practice bird calls, build bird boxes and create a natural artwork celebrating our feathered friends.